-HTTP Request Header Modification Rules · Cloudflare Rules docs
+HTTP Request Header Modification Rules

 - Set the value of an HTTP request header according to an expression, overwriting its previous value or adding a new header to the request.

-- Remove an HTTP request header from the request (remove all headers with the provided name).
+- Remove an HTTP header from the request.

-To create an HTTP Request Header Modification Rule in the dashboard, see Create an HTTP Request Header Modification Rule in the dashboard.
+You can create an HTTP Request Header Modification Rule in the dashboard or via API .

-To create an HTTP Request Header Modification Rule via API, see Create an HTTP Request Header Modification Rule via API.
+To modify HTTP headers in the response, refer to HTTP Response Header Modification Rules .